OccamsBeard/sonic-pong/README.md

 + The ball will bounce off the upper and lower sides of the court
 + In this case the ball will be served from the middle
 + Currently this will go on indefinitely

+# How is this relevant for teaching high school students?
+(Remember, this is project is meant to have educational aspects!)\\
+Single methods, especially `class Ball` and even more so the test classes, could be bold examples for analyzing in class.
+We see the project fit for teaching soft skills in software project management as well as, in terms of content, some introductory concepts of object-oriented programming.
+The project itself would be suitable as a final project at the end of a unit for gaining practical knowledge regarding previously discussed content of the curriculum.